ynyamchuluun/honors-thesis/README.md

 ### Yesui Nyamchuluun advised by Prof. Hannes Malmberg
 yesui.nyamchuluun@gmail.com

-University of Minnesota — Department of Economics, Class of 2025.
+University of Minnesota, Department of Economics, Class of 2025.